 Two awards will be given, including:

-- Best presentation: Delegates will vote for the recipient of this award via the event management platform or app.
+- Best presentation: Delegates will vote for the recipient of this award via the event management platform.

 - Call for abstracts: Wednesday 25 November 2020